 - 1. Check to see if all supply and return air grilles are adjusted and the air distribution system is balanced for the best compromise between heating and cooling. - 2.
 Check for air leaks in the ductwork.
 See Sections on Air Flow Adjustments. - 3.
 Make sure the unit is free of "rattles", and the tubing in the unit is free from excessive vibration.
 Also make sure tubes or lines are not rubbing against each other or sheet metal surfaces or edges.
 If so, correct the trouble. - 4.
-Set the thermostat at the appropriate setting for cooling and heating or automatic changeover for normal use. - 5.
-Be sure the Owner is instructed on the unit operation, filter, servicing, correct thermostat operation, etc.
+Set the thermostat at the appropriate setting for cooling and heating or automatic change over for normal use.